 It also helps to have one on hand for recipes that call for sifting specifically.
 But how do you clean your flour sifter – and do you even need to?

 The most effective way to clean your flour sifter is with soap and water.
 Make sure that all the dry flour is removed, then scrub with a sponge and soapy water.
 Dry it thoroughly before using it again.
-There are some other quick and easy methods and considerations when cleaning your flour sifter, including using a vacuum or a toothpick to get stuck on flour out of the mesh.
+Other quick and easy methods include using a vacuum or a toothpick to get stuck on flour out of the mesh.

-Below, we’ll include detailed instructions on how to clean your flour sifter, why you should, and more.
+Below, we included the steps on how to clean your flour sifter, why you should, and more useful information.